New Garside structures and applications to Artin groups: Introduction

 \section{Introduction}

 The notion of Garside group originated in Garside's work on word problems and conjugacy problems for braid groups \cite{garside1969braid}.
 It turns out the key structure needed in Garside's argument also appears in more general groups later, notably in spherical Artin groups \cite{brieskorn_saito} and fundamental groups of complexified central simplicial arrangement complements \cite{deligne}.
-An axiomatic setting up was provided in \cite{dehornoy_paris_gaussian,dehornoy2002groupes}, to study groups that share a similar structure as a class, called \emph{Garside groups}.
-Since then, other important classes of groups were proven to be Garside groups, including but not limited to some semi-direct products \cite{crisp2005representations}, some complex braid groups \cite{bessis_finite_complex_Kpi1,corran2011new,corran2015braid}, structure groups of non-degenerate, involutive and braided set-theoretical solutions of the quantum Yang-Baxter equation \cite{chouraqui2010garside}, crystallographic braid groups \cite{mccammond_sulway} etc. Garside groups are also known to be closed under certain kind of amalgamation products and HNN extensions \cite{picantin2022cyclic}, as well as Zappa--Sz\'ep products \cite{gebhardt2016zappa}.
-There are also a number of variations and generalizations of Garside groups, applying to more natural examples - we refer to the book \cite{garside} for a comprehensive review.
+An axiomatic setup was provided in \cite{dehornoy_paris_gaussian,dehornoy2002groupes}, to study groups that share a similar structure as a class, called \emph{Garside groups}.
+Since then, other important classes of groups were proven to be Garside groups, including but not limited to some semi-direct products \cite{crisp2005representations}, some complex braid groups \cite{bessis_finite_complex_Kpi1,corran2011new,corran2015braid}, structure groups of non-degenerate, involutive and braided set-theoretical solutions of the quantum Yang-Baxter equation \cite{chouraqui2010garside}, affine Artin groups of $\widetilde A_n$ and $\widetilde C_n$ \cite{digne_garside_An,digne_garside_Cn}, crystallographic braid groups \cite{mccammond_sulway}, rank three Artin groups \cite{delucchi_paolini_salvetti_rank_3} etc. Garside groups are also known to be closed under certain kinds of amalgamation products and HNN extensions \cite{picantin2022cyclic}, as well as Zappa--Sz\'ep products \cite{gebhardt2016zappa}.
+There are also several variations and generalizations of Garside groups, applying to more natural examples - we refer to the book \cite{garside} for a comprehensive review.